maxim-zhao/battlemaniacs-restoration/README.md

 Wesker - coordinator

-We need an artist to convert to the Master System all the SNES intro (currently placed as sceencaps in src/images), ending (WIP) and possibly replace the artwork of the intermission scenes.
-Feel free to join to the project if you are have the skills and are interested.
+We need an artist to convert to the Master System format/palette all the SNES intro (currently placed as sceencaps in src/images), ending (WIP) and possibly replace the artwork for the intermission scenes.
+Feel free to join to the project if you have the skills and are interested.